-Here I'll explain how you can replicate what happens on travis-ci and on coveralls.io with your python interpreter and your own database
+Here I'll explain how you can replicate what happens on travis-ci and on codecov.io with your python interpreter.

 By default, tests are run against a "sqlite:memory" database.
-To force DAL tests to happen on a particular database, you need to set an environmental variable “DB” that is the uri of your database.
+To force both web2py and pydal tests to happen on a particular database, you need to set an environmental variable “DB” that is the uri of your database.

 E.g.: given that you'd like to run your tests on your own postgresql instance, you'd just need to start a shell and

 cd path/to/web2py export DB=postgres://username:password@localhost/test ./web2py.py --run_system_tests # for web2py # python -m unittest -v tests # for pydal